MicrosoftDocs/microsoft-salescopilot-docs/articles/mobile-support.md

 ms.custom: CXT
 ---

-# Mobile support for Sales in Microsoft 365 Copilot
+# Mobile support for Sales agent

-Sales in Microsoft 365 Copilot is supported on mobile (iOS and Android) versions of Outlook and Teams.
-All the features available in the desktop version of Sales in Microsoft 365 Copilot aren't available in the mobile version.
+Sales agent is supported on mobile (iOS and Android) versions of Outlook and Teams.
+All the features available in the desktop version of Sales agent aren't available in the mobile version.
 This article outlines what is and isn't supported on mobile.

 ## Outlook experience